Madrugaur/rapidcv/README.md

 ## Usage

-RapidCV provides two modes: interactive and non-interactive.
-In both of the modes, key-values pairs are provided by you and are used to replaced the keys in the provided template file.
+RapidCV provides two CLI modes: interactive and non-interactive, and support for a Firefox extension.
+In both of the CLI modes, key-values pairs are provided by you and are used to replaced the keys in the provided template file.

+See the Extension section for more details.

 For example if you were writing a CV for a software engineering position at Google, your key-value substitution pairs might look like this: